 6. Vacuum Leak

 It can also be leaks coming from the boost pipes, or anywhere between the MAF sensor and the engine intake.
-However, cracked vacuum hoses is the most common issue.
+However, cracked vacuum hoses are the most common issue.

-Here is a more detailed list of the symptoms of a lean running engine:
+Here is a more detailed list of the signs of a lean-running engine to look for:

 1. Poor engine performance

 The first sign that the engine is running lean shows itself in the everyday performance.
 There will be a significant drop in the power output of the engine, resulting in a reduction of acceleration.

 Fuel injectors must push enough fuel into the cylinder to ensure maximum power output.
 If there isn’t enough fuel getting to the cylinders, you will see issues with the responsiveness of the car.

 As the problems get worse, you might have trouble keeping the engine running.
 It’s going to sputter and sound like it’s dying right before it stalls.